Skip to main content

 Make it agent-discoverable

 Agents don’t read your HTML.
 They read your llms.txt and the .md mirrors next to your docs pages.
-Two small additions get you listed.
+Whichever path you took above, you still need these published on your own domain so crawlers find them under your brand.

 Agent-side call (for context)